-The Lower St. Joseph River is located in southwestern Michigan, flowing northwest from the City of Niles to its convergence with Lake Michigan in the City of St. Joseph.
-The following communities are participating in the watershed permit and their individual permit numbers are included below:
+Most of the communities are in the Lower St. Joseph River Watershed located in southwestern Michigan, flowing northwest from the City of Niles to its convergence with Lake Michigan in the City of St. Joseph.
+The Villages of Grand Beach and Michiana and portions of the Village of Stevensville and Lincoln and St. Joseph Townships have small tributaries that drain directly to Lake Michigan.
+All of the communities drain to Lake Michigan.
+The following communities are participating in the PEP.

-Townships - Berrien County Permit No.

-Lincoln Charter Township MIG610241
+Townships - Berrien County Lincoln Charter Township

-St Joseph Charter Township MIG610227
+St Joseph Charter Township